wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 straightforward to perform the transform on, say, 4 cores: just give each core a quarter of the pixels to process!

-More generally, if the total work of the "oil" task is $X$ and if we have
+A simple general model is: if the total work of the "oil" task is $X$ and if we have
 $n$ cores, we could perform the work using $n$ tasks each with $X/n$ work.
 This assumes $X$ is divisible by $n$.
-This is likely not quite the case, but a close approximation if the number of pixels is much larger than the number of cores, which we will assume here.
+This is likely not quite the case in practice, but a very good approximation if the number of pixels is much larger than the number of cores, which we will assume here.

-The program's DAG now is now as follows:
+The program's DAG now is as follows:

 <object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/multi_core_computing/example_data_parallelism_exposed_dag.svg">Example Image Processing Program</object>
 <div class="caption"><strong>Figure A.2.4.2:</strong>